 How to Complete It

 In Virginia, Live CLE can be completed either with traditional in-person classes, or with Live Webcasts that allow attendees to interact in real-time with the course presenter.
-(Hint: Lawline has over 20 Live Webcasts happening in October to help satisfy the Virginia Live CLE requirement.)
+(Hint: Lawline has over 140 Live Virginia Webcasts throughout the year, with at least 15 in October to help satisfy your live CLE requirement.)

 The remaining eight credits can be completed with pre-recorded programming (though if you want to do your entire requirement with live courses, that’s fine too!).
 Pre-recorded course formats include: